linear/linear/docs/Webhooks.md

 ## Getting started with Linear Webhooks

 You will first need to create a Webhook endpoint (_"consumer"_) to be called by the Linear Webhook agent.
-This can be a simple HTTP(S) server you deploy yourself, or a URL endpoint configured by a service such as [Zapier](https://zapier.com/) (or for testing purposes, [RequestBin](https://requestbin.com/)).
+This can be a simple HTTP server you deploy yourself, or a URL endpoint configured by a service such as [Zapier](https://zapier.com/) (or for testing purposes, [RequestBin](https://requestbin.com/)).

 Once your consumer is ready to receive updates, you can enable it for your Linear team.
-Webhooks can be enabled in Linear both via the Team Settings UI, as well as via the [GraphQL API](API.md).
+Webhooks can be enabled in Linear both via the Team Settings UI.

 ### Creating a simple Webhook consumer